-© 2008 by Omtool, Ltd. All rights reserved.
-Omtool, AccuRoute and the Company logo are trademarks of the Company.
+© 2010, Omtool, Ltd. All Rights Reserved.

+AccuRoute®, GenifaxTM, Image-InTM, ObjectArchiveTM, OmtoolTM, Swiftwriter® and the Company logo are trademarks of the Company.
 Trade names and trademarks of other companies appearing in this document are the property of their respective owners.
 Omtool product documentation is provided as part of the licensed product.
 As such, the documentation is subject to the terms outlined in the End User License Agreement.
 (You are presented with the End User License Agreement during the product installation.
 By installing the product, you consent to the terms therein.)